Mostly Sunny, With A High Near 83

 Monday

 A 20 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 83.
+Mostly sunny, with a high near 81.
+Northeast wind 3 to 6 mph.

 Monday Night